DKDave/Scripts/README.md

-# QuickBMS scripts
+# My scripts

-This repository is a collection of various QuickBMS and Noesis scripts I've written, which may or may not be of use to somebody!
+This repository is a collection of various QuickBMS and Noesis scripts I've written, which may or may not be of use to somebody.